jet/dotnet-templates/README.md

 5. DO design for idempotency everywhere
 6. DONT use `Result` or a per-Aggregate `type Error`.
 DO use minimal result types per decision function
 7. DONT pass out `Fold.State` from a `Service`
 8. DONT be a slave to CQRS for all read paths.
-CONSIDER AllowState.
+CONSIDER AllowStale.
 AVOID Query
 9. DONT be a slave to the Command pattern

 ## High level